 4. Neil Patel – Focus on what matters the most

-Neil Patel should need no introduction in the context of this article but as the online of this marketing guru continues to spiral out of control.
-He continues to make complete sense.
+Neil Patel should need no introduction in the context of this article given that this marketing guru has a dramatic online presence.

 One of the most practical pieces of advice given by Neil Patel in recent times refers to a recent study by Copyhackers who decided to research the effectiveness of content.

-As part of this study, an illustration outlines.
-How more than seventy-five percent of readers can recall the conclusion of an article.
-But almost half of these same readers could recall the first point of the article.
+As part of this study, an illustration outlines how more than 75% of readers can recall the conclusion of an article.
+Likewise, almost half of these same readers could recall the first point of the article.

 Moral of the story: psychological research has proven that people pay more attention to the beginning and end of content, while mostly ignoring everything in the middle.

-As mentioned above, the general advice in this respect is to pay attention to a singular goal.
-The intended take-away message for the end user – the reader.
-Essentially, by ignoring the bulk of what we consider about an important topic.
-Neil Patel suggests that we can quickly achieve the actual focus of the task at hand.
+As mentioned above, the general advice is to pay attention to a singular goal.
+The intended takeaway message for the end-user – the reader.
+Neil Patel ultimately suggests that, by paying attention to the goal, we can quickly achieve the actual goals of the task at hand.

 5. Noah Kagan – Focus on the product and then think outside the box

-Noah Kagan is the mastermind of Mint.com.
-An online money manager which helps members pay their bills and monitor their credit score.
+Noah Kagan is the mastermind of Mint.com – an online money manager that helps members pay their bills and monitor their credit scores.